 In the demonstrations below on the Robotarium, a team of mobile agents combine voluntary communication and communication-aware mobility protocols with decentralized fictitious play to solve the target assignment problem [Aydin & Eksin 2021]:

 Decentralized network optimization

 Network optimization problems entail a group of agents with certain underlying connectivity that strive to minimize a global cost through appropriate selection of local variables.
 Optimal determination of local variables requires, in principle, global coordination of all agents.
 In ”’distributed”’ network optimization, agent coordination is further restricted to neighboring nodes.
 The optimization of the global objective is then achieved through iterative application of local optimization rules that update local variables based on information about the state of neighboring agents.
 Distributed network optimization is a common solution method for estimation and detection problems in wireless sensor networks (WSNs).

-My goal in this project is to analyze emerging global behavior when agents are optimal in an average sense only.
+The goal of this project is to analyze emerging global behavior when agents are optimal in an average sense only.
 The expected optimality of an agent may stand for his resort to heuristic behavior, noisy communication with his neighbors or simply his lack of aptness to carry out the optimal action precisely.
-We define an agent’s aspiration to minimize his local cost function but failing to do it precisely as the ”’heuristic rational behavior”’ .
+We define an agent’s aspiration to minimize his local cost function but failing to do it precisely as the ”’heuristic rational behavior”’ [Eksin & Ribeiro 2012].